The Bellamy Brothers: Tours

 The brothers have 200 or more concert dates worldwide each year.
-They have had concerts in the United States, Europe, Australia and South Africa and have been to distant (from their US base) places like Dubai, Saudi Arabia, India, Sri Lanka, New Caledonia, Qatar, the Faroe Islands and the Czech Republic.
-In 1999, The Bellamy Brothers played for American troops stationed in Bosnia, and on Easter Sunday 2000, they gave a concert for American troops in war-torn Kosovo as well as a concert at a remote camp in Macedonia.
-In 2014, they toured in India and Sri Lanka and made history as the first country music act touring in those Asian countries.
+They have had concerts in the United States, Europe, Australia, and South Africa, and have been to distant (from their US base) places such as Dubai, Saudi Arabia, India, Sri Lanka, New Caledonia, Qatar, the Faroe Islands, and the Czech Republic.
+In 1999, the Bellamy Brothers played for American troops stationed in Bosnia, and on Easter Sunday 2000, they gave a concert for American troops in war-torn Kosovo, as well as a concert at a remote camp in Macedonia.
+In 2014, they toured in India and Sri Lanka, and made history as the first country music act touring in those Asian countries.
 In 2019 and 2020, the Bellamy Brothers participated in Blake Shelton's "Friends and Heroes Tour".

 Charities

-The brothers have traveled around the world playing benefit concerts for American troops abroad including performances throughout Germany, Italy, Japan, Guam, South Korea, Bosnia and Kosovo.
-When they played at Camp Bondsteel in Kosovo in 2000, it was the first time that the base had allowed a band to play.
+The brothers have traveled around the world playing benefit concerts for American troops abroad, including performances throughout Germany, Italy, Japan, Guam, South Korea, Bosnia, and Kosovo.
+Their concert at Camp Bondsteel in Kosovo in 2000 was the first time that the base had allowed a band to play.
 In 2011, the brothers supported earthquake victims in New Zealand when they joined the New Zealand Red Cross and Judy Seale International to raise support through live auctions.
 In 2016, the Bellamy Brothers partnered with the Susan G. Komen Foundation to release a video for "Let Your Love Flow."
 They supported the foundation's breast cancer research by donating one dollar for every digital download of their 40 Year package.